casat/casat.github.io/content/it_notes/server_notes/adding_ssl.md

 sudo certbot certonly
 ```
 {{< hint info >}}
+**Default certificate location**\
-If you followed the above commands the certificates should be saved to the certbot default location: /etc/letsencrypt/live/$DOMAIN_NAME/
+If you followed the above commands the certificates should be saved to the certbot default location:\
+/etc/letsencrypt/live/$DOMAIN_NAME/
 {{< /hint >}}